xavierleroy/cryptokit/README.md

 SHA-3 is based on the "readable" implementation of Keccak written by Markku-Juhani O. Saarinen <mjos@iki.fi>.

-BLAKE2b is implemented from scratch based on RFC 7693.
+BLAKE2b and BLAKE2s are implemented from scratch based on RFC 7693.
 The test vectors are taken from https://github.com/BLAKE2/BLAKE2/tree/master/testvectors; others were obtained with the b2sum program.

 RIPEMD-160 is based on the reference implementation by A.Bosselaers.
 It passes the test vectors listed at http://www.esat.kuleuven.ac.be/~bosselae/ripemd160.html

 MD5 uses the public-domain implementation by Colin Plumb that is also used in the OCaml runtime system for module Digest.

+SipHash is based on the reference implementation by J.-P. Aumasson and D. J. Bernstein, https://github.com/veorq/SipHash .
+It passes their test vectors.

 RSA encryption and decryption was implemented from scratch, using the Zarith OCaml library for arbitrary-precision arithmetic, which itself uses GMP.
 Modular  exponentiation is the constant-time implementation provided by GMP.
 The Chinese remainder theorem is exploited when possible, though.
 Like all ciphers in this library, the RSA implementation is *not* protected against timing attacks.

 RSA key generation uses GMP's `nextprime` function for probabilistic primality testing.

 The hardware RNG uses the RDRAND instruction of recent x86 processors, if supported.
 It is not available on other platforms.
 A check is included to reject the broken RDRAND on AMD Ryzen 3000 processors (https://arstechnica.com/gadgets/2019/10/how-a-months-old-amd-microcode-bug-destroyed-my-weekend/).

+The system RNG uses the `getentropy` function provided by Linux, macOS and the BSDs, or the `CryptGenRandom` function from the Windows cryptographic API.

 The seeded PRNG is just the Chacha20 stream cipher encrypting the all-zeroes message.
 The seed is used as the Chacha20 key.
 An alternate seeded PRNG is provided, based on AES encryption of a 128-bit counter.
 Both PRNGs pass the Dieharder statistical tests.
 Still, better use the system RNG or the hardware RNG if high-quality random numbers are needed.